Profiles of Members of EPA's LGBT Community: Sherry Banks

 I was born in South Carolina.
-My mom was in the U.S. Army so we traveled extensively during my childhood.
-After she retired, I continued to travel through study abroad programs, which shaped my character and world view.
+I grew up in a military environment as a U.S. Army dependent and traveled extensively during my childhood.
+I continued to travel through study abroad programs, which shaped my character and world view.
 I have now lived in Boston longer than any other place in the world and have decided to call it my home.

 What brought you to EPA?

 I successfully began my career through the Student Intern Program while finishing my graduate degree.
 My internship focused on Environmental Stewardship, specifically the Water Technical Unit.
 I loved my intern position.
 I was able to go out in the field, assist on multiple projects and shadow others.
 This opportunity provided me with a great understanding of the different jobs EPA has to offer (not just science).

 Describe the type of work you do at EPA.

 I am a Federal On Scene Coordinator (OSC) in Emergency Response.
 Part of my job duties include inspections, Time-Critical Removals, and emergency response work.
 For larger scale responses, I can be deployed to natural disasters under the Federal Emergency Management Agency (FEMA).
 So far, I have deployed for Hurricanes Maria, Sandy, and Irene; and a major flooding event in Minot, North Dakota.